08 Feb 4 Ways that a Cloud Phone System Optimizes Customer Experience

 Of course, price position and value will still matter (because they’ll always matter).
 But leaning forward to close the gap with customers will increasingly determine whether a business will have a prosperous future — or if it will struggle to stay afloat.

-- VoIP Reduces or Eliminates Hold Times
+- Cloud Service Reduces or Eliminates Hold Times

 With a conventional landline on-premise PBX phone system, customers are forced to wait in a line-up until the next available rep or agent is available.
 The big problem here, however, is that many customers won’t wait for longer than about 30 seconds.

 What’s more, many of the customers who do wait grow increasingly frustrated.
-And like a storm cloud full of rain, they burst their unhappiness it on the rep or agent who (finally) gets to them — which makes things worse for everyone.
+And like a storm cloud full of rain, they burst their unhappiness on the rep or agent who (finally) gets to them — which makes things worse for everyone.

-A VoIP phone system doesn’t force customers to queue in a local PBX.
+A cloud phone system doesn’t force customers to queue in a local PBX.
 Instead, it instantly routes them to any available agent or rep, regardless of where they’re located.
 The result is that customers spend less — or ideally, no — time on hold, and more time having their important needs addressed and solved as quickly and pleasantly as possible.
 Everyone wins.

-As long as we’re putting together a list of things that customers hate, right next to (or perhaps ahead) or lingering on hold is bouncing around from one person to another.
+As long as we’re putting together a list of things that customers hate, right next to (or perhaps ahead) lingering on hold is bouncing around from one person to another.
 In fact, some customers get so frustrated that they bounce right out the door — and straight to a competitor.

-A VoIP phone system features a built-in customizable auto attendant, which picks up calls on the first ring, professionally greets customers, and enables them to choose the team they wish to reach — e.g. sales, service, billing, and so on.
+A cloud phone system features a built-in customizable auto attendant, which picks up calls on the first ring, professionally greets customers, and enables them to choose the team they wish to reach — e.g. sales, service, billing, and so on.

 Not only does this help customers quickly connect with the team person the first time, but it makes things much more efficient for agents and reps who spend more time making customers happy, and less time (or ideally, no time) transferring them to another team.